 The data we collect will be used for research only.
-All personal information, and any other data held on the project, will be securely deleted within six months of the project’s completion in January 2022.
+All personal information, and any other data held on the project, will be securely deleted within six months of the project’s completion by June 2022 at the latest.

 If you have any questions about how your data will be used, please contact NatCen’s Head of Data Protection at email@example.com

 For questions about the evaluation, please speak to NatCen’s evaluation team:

 Under GDPR, you have the right to lodge a complaint with the Information Commissioner’s Office if your complaint is not satisfactorily addressed by us.
 Please go to www.ico.gov.uk for more information.